Next Top Model (Romanian TV series)

-Next Top Model by Cătălin Botezatu was a Romanian reality television series that aired on Antena 1 from 3 February 2011, to 27 December 2012.
-The show, hosted by Romanian fashion designer and TV personality Cătălin Botezatu, was based on Tyra Banks' America's Next Top Model (2003-2018) and aimed to discover Romania's next top fashion model.
+Next Top Model by Cătălin Botezatu is a Romanian reality television series that aired on Antena 1 from 3 February 2011, to 27 December 2012.
+The show, hosted by Romanian fashion designer and television personality Cătălin Botezatu, was based on Tyra Banks' America's Next Top Model and aimed to discover Romania's next top fashion model.
 Over the course of three seasons, contestants competed for a modeling contract with MRA Models, valued at €70,000, while competing in a number of local and international photo shoots and fashion challenges.
 After its cancellation, Botezatu launched a similar competition, Supermodels by Cătălin Botezatu, on Kanal D in 2015.

 History

 Host and head judge Cătălin Botezatu.

 Next Top Model premiered on 3 February 2011, on Antena 1, with designer Cătălin Botezatu serving as host and head judge.
 The original judging panel also included photographer Gabriel Hennessey, makeup artist Mirela Vescan, hairstylist Laurent Tourette, and modeling agent Liviu Ionescu.
 The series followed the format of America's Next Top Model, featuring aspiring models competing for a contract with MRA Models and other career opportunities.

 Season 1 winner Emma Dumitrescu, March 2012.

 The first season featured twelve contestants selected from thousands of applicants.
 The competition included international photo shoots in Egypt, Finland, the United Arab Emirates, and France.
 Sixteen-year-old Emma Dumitrescu won the season, receiving a €50,000 cash prize in addition to the modeling contract.
 Despite a mild initial reception, the show was renewed for a second season.

 The second season premiered on 15 September 2011, with an increased prize package of €70,000 and an expanded cast of 16 contestants.
 The minimum age requirement was lowered from 16 to 14, allowing younger aspiring models to participate.
 Casting events took place across multiple cities and towns in Romania and neighboring Moldova.
 The season featured shoots and challenges in Iceland, Turkey, and Tunisia.
 Fourteen-year-old Laura Giurcanu was chosen as the winner, becoming the youngest in the show’s history.

 The third and final season premiered on 20 September 2012, maintaining the same prize package and participation requirements.
 This season marked the show’s peak in popularity, with a record number of applicants and expanded opportunities for hopefuls to submit their photos online.
 The competition took place in Romania, Greece, Cyprus, and Turkey.
 The winner was 22-year-old Ramona Popescu.

 Following the conclusion of the third season, Cătălin Botezatu stepped away from the project due to personal matters, leading to the show's cancellation.
 In 2015, he launched a similar modeling competition, Supermodels by Cătălin Botezatu, on Kanal D. This new show featured both male and female contestants and was inspired by Naomi Campbell’s The Face franchise, but retained much of the same production team and guest stars from Next Top Model.